Applying for Medicare Only

 You can start your retirement benefit at any point from age 62 up until age 70.
 Your benefit amount will be higher the longer you delay starting it.
 This adjustment is usually permanent.
 If you:

-Example: If your full retirement age is 66 and you decide to start your retirement benefits at age 65, your benefit will be 93.33% of your full benefit amount.
+If your full retirement age is 66 and you decide to start your retirement benefits at age 65, your benefit will be 93.33 percent of your full benefit amount.

 Have family members who qualify for benefits, a delay means you would lose some of the benefits they might have received.
 However, delaying benefits also increases the maximum monthly survivors benefit your spouse may receive.